DOAJ/doaj/static_content/_apply/content/guide.md

   - If the journal is run by a student body, it must have an advisory board of which at least two members have a PhD or equivalent.
 - All articles must pass through a quality control system (peer review) before publication.
   - The type and details of the peer review process must be stated clearly on the website.
+- Use of a plagiarism checking service is recommended, but not required for inclusion in DOAJ.

 ---